julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 8.0.3 Pull Down Images from the DockerHub Registry
 --------------------------------------------------

-  At this point you are almost ready to run the whole kit and caboodle.
+  You are almost ready to run the whole kit and caboodle.
 But first pull the relevant docker images to make this easier for the subsequent `docker-compose' command.

   ,----
-  | set -x
-  |
   | # Docker pull all relavant images
   | docker pull unidata/ldmtds:latest
   | docker pull unidata/tdm:latest